Why does my back hurt in the morning but feel fine by midday?

 Does morning back pain always mean my mattress is bad?

-Not always, but the worst-on-waking, eases-by-midday pattern is a strong signal for the sleep surface.
+No — the worst-on-waking, eases-by-midday pattern is a clue, not a diagnosis.
+It makes the sleep surface worth checking, and pain that persists or worsens deserves a professional's attention.
 Confirm with a press test and by comparing how you feel after sleeping elsewhere.

 Why does moving around make it feel better?